leoabubucker/ZestCode/docs/STYLEGUIDE.md

     extern uint32_t __bss_end;
     extern uint32_t __sbss_start;
     extern uint32_t __sbss_end;
-    // don't try refactoring this code with stuff like std::fill or std::span.
+    // Don't try refactoring this code with stuff like std::fill or std::span.
     // It's been tried before, and it causes UB.
     // It's suspected that this is due to libc not being initialized yet. for (uint32_t* bss = &__bss_start; bss < &__bss_end; bss++)